-Yiddish Women Writers in Translation
+Intimate Voices: Yiddish Women Writers in Translation (Zoom)

-To: 28 June 2021
+To: 6 June 2022

 Facilitator: Hinde Ena Burstin is a Yiddish scholar specialising in Yiddish women’s literature.
 She is an award-winning Yiddish poetry translator, and an internationally published and performed Yiddish and bilingual writer.
 She has designed and taught in Yiddish and Yiddish literature courses in Melbourne, Sydney and New York, and has given guest lectures on Yiddish literature in New York, Baltimore, Los Angeles, Montreal, Paris, Brussels and Cape Town, as well as in Sydney and Melbourne.